zalando/skipper/docs/tutorials/ratelimit.md

 ```

 The optional fourth argument can create an AND combined Header
-ratelimit, if you use `,` to separate the them.
-For example all of the
+ratelimit.
+The header names must be separated by `,`.
+For example all
-specified headers have to be the same to recognize them as the same
+of the specified headers have to be the same to recognize them as the
-client:
+same client:

 ```
 clusterClientRatelimit("groupC", 5, "10s", "X-Forwarded-For,Authorization,X-Foo")